adsweet/Phylogenetics_Lab/Lab4/README.md

 :white_check_mark: __What differences, if any, are noticeable among these alignments?
 Note that the name order might be different in different files.__

 Now let’s look at a dataset that creates more alignment ambiguities: apoid_28S.fasta.
 EF-1α, the gene used in the previous analysis, is a nuclear protein-coding gene and the indels occurred exclusively in introns.
 This new file includes sequences for these taxa based on _28S_, a nuclear ribosomal RNA (rRNA) gene, which has multiple repeats across the genome of eukaryotes and evolves more quickly than protein-coding genes for most organisms.
-The highly variable areas in this gene correspond to loop regions of the _28S_ secondary structure, as shown in the figure below.
+The highly variable areas in this gene correspond to [loop regions](https://rnacentral.org/rna/URS0000ABD82A/9606?tab=2d) of the _28S_ secondary structure.
 Stem regions tend to be more conserved (i.e., less variable)

 Align these _28S_ sequences using the default parameters in MUSCLE: